 Action Girlfriend: Irene and Ryu were already an item in The Ancient Ship of Doom, and she has her moments in it.

 Art Shift: The current Irene in Dead Or Alive Dimensions uses Sonia's design, but the contrast is quite different from her Ninja Gaiden II appearance.
-This is due to the limitations in the Dead or Alive engine, thus Irene had to look like most of the other girls in that game, even though Irene and Sonia should look exactly alike, since they're the same person.
+This is due to the differences in the artstyle used in the Dead or Alive series before V, thus Irene had to look like most of the other girls in that game, even though Irene and Sonia should look exactly alike, since they're the same person.

 Back from the Dead: After being sacrificed in The Dark Sword of Chaos, the Dragon Sword uses all its power to bring Irene back.

 Bare Your Midriff: Her appearance in Dead or Alive Dimensions, which is the only daring part of her attire now.
 Even when she was "Sonia's shoes", Irene remains quite modest.

 The Gunslinger: Proved herself with pistols, machine guns and bazookas in Ninja Gaiden II.

 Happily Married: With Ryu as of Dead or Alive; later games in the series try to make it ambiguous by only going as far as to state they're still together.

 Informed Attribute: The fact Irene runs her "husband's" antique shop is only seen in a brief passage for the first Dead or Alive official guide that Tecmo released back then.
 This is only supported by the OVA, as Irene never actually appeared in Dead or Alive until Dimensions, and we don't see her taking care of the shop in it either.